-(Effective 1/1/21; renumbered & amended 7/1/21; amended 7/1/22; amended 7/1/23)
+(Effective 1/1/21; renumbered & amended 7/1/21; amended 7/1/22; amended 7/1/23; amended 7/1/25)

 2.8 Electronic Service/Notification (CCP § 1010.6)

 a.
 Mandatory Electronic Service / Notification: Except for documents requiring service by registered or certified mail, the court will electronically serve all documents issued by the court on all parties subject to mandatory e-filing pursuant to Local Rule 1.7 and any party bound by court order to use electronic service.